-Bell-curve appraisal systems estimate the performance of the employees based on a graph, segregating them into three major categories- top performers, average performers, and low performers.
+Bell-curve appraisal policy estimate the performance of the employees based on a graph, segregating them into three major categories- top performers, average performers, and low performers.
 It is a traditional way that companies use to assess the performance for appraisal of their employees.

 However, there have been several debates around whether it is a fair way to assess the employees- whether putting them in a graph is fair or not.